Customer Information Document:

 Health and Safety

-FSC is passionate about what we do.
-We prioritise the health and safety of all FSC’s visitors and aim to function in a safe and secure manner so that visitors can focus on fully immersing themselves into the environment and their chosen activity.
-With over 75 years of experience we have been able to establish effective policies in all areas where sensible care and attention is required, and these policies are reviewed continuously.
-FSC promotes a risk benefit approach to learning outdoors.
+We prioritise the health and safety of all visitors and aim to function in a safe and secure manner so that visitors can focus on fully immersing themselves into the environment and their chosen activity.
+With 80 years of experience we have been able to establish effective policies in all areas where sensible care and attention is required, and these policies are reviewed continuously.
+We promote a risk benefit approach to learning outdoors.

 - Health and Safety at Work Act 1974